darrenks/nibbles/docs/tutorial_ancillary.md

 If you find possible two nibble extensions, please let me know!

 ## Creating Your Own Functions
-It is actually somewhat rare to need to create your own functions in codegolf.
+It is actually somewhat rare to need to create your own functions in code golf.
 But none-the-less there are times that it could definitely be useful to apply the same logic in unrelated parts of the program.

 This can be done using the `;;` extension. `;;` takes two arguments, treating the second one as a function and passing it the first.
 But it also adds that function to the context for later use.